-Weighted BMI rates, as displayed in Figure 2, show higher rates of obesity among rural respondents, and an overall prevalence of obesity similar to that from the 2009 statewide BRFFS survey (29.7 percent), which placed Iowa among 12 states with the highest Urban vs Rural: p<0.0001 (>40 percent) proportion of adults with obesity associated arthritis (16,17).
-The most recent CDC urban-Nearly two-thirds of those living in rural counties rural regional data observed that Midwestern men reported no days in the last month in which their menliving in the most rural counties were more often obese tal health was not good, indicating better overall men-(18).
-Modeling of these survey data found in addition tal health among rural dwellers.
-Multivariate modeling to rural living, male gender, increasing age and having confirmed that rural living, male gender, and having an a household income between \$35,000-50,000, were income of greater than \$75,000 were all factors associalso risk factors independently associated with being ated with better mental health status; while having at overweight or obese, whereas having attended colleast a college degree, being a current smoker, having lege was associated with a lower probability of being a household income of less than \$35,000 and having overweight/obese. a higher BMI, were all factors associated with poorer self-assessed mental health status.
+Weighted BMI rates, as displayed in Figure 2, show higher rates of obesity among rural respondents, and an overall prevalence of obesity similar to that from the 2009 statewide BRFFS survey (29.7 percent), which placed Iowa among 12 states with the highest (>40 percent) proportion of adults with obesity associated arthritis (16,17).
+The most recent CDC urbanrural regional data observed that Midwestern men living in the most rural counties were more often obese (18).
+Modeling of these survey data found in addition to rural living, male gender, increasing age and having a household income between \$35,000-50,000, were also risk factors independently associated with being overweight or obese, whereas having attended college was associated with a lower probability of being overweight/obese.